apache/iceberg/site/docs/nessie.md

 ## Nessie and Iceberg

 For most cases Nessie acts just like any other Catalog for Iceberg: providing a logical organization of a set of tables and providing atomicity to transactions.
 However using Nessie opens up other interesting possibilities.
+When using Nessie with iceberg every iceberg transaction becomes a nessie commit.
+This history can be listed, merged or cherry-picked across branches.

-### Loosely coupled multi-table transactions
+### Loosely coupled transactions

 By creating a branch and performing a set of operations on that branch you can approximate a multi-table transaction.
 A sequence of commits can be performed on the newly created branch and then merged back into the main branch atomically.
-This gives the appearance of a series of connected changes being exposed to the main branch atomically.
-Downstream consumers will see this as a multi-table transaction on the database.
-Unlike a traditional database transaction this branch based transaction doesn't have a single owner.
-For example, a series of globally distributed Spark applications can simultaneously update the branch and the merge back to the main branch will expose all these changes atomically.
+This gives the appearance of a series of connected changes being exposed to the main branch simultaneously.
+While downstream consumers will see multiple transactions appear at once this isn't a true multi-table transaction on the database.
+It is effectively a fast-forward merge of multiple commits (in git language) and each operation from the branch is its own distinct transaction and commit.
+This is different from a real multi-table transaction where all changes would be in the same commit.
+This does allow multiple applications to take part in modifying a branch and for this distributed set of transactions to be exposed to the downstream users simultaneously.

 ### Experimentation

 Changes to a table can be tested in a branch before merging back into main.
 This is particularly useful when performing